maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 ##### Background

 We switch now to think again about the Bayesian posterior for the model parameters, $p(\mathbf{w} \mid \mathbf{y}, X)$.
 A situation that often arises in practical applications is that a model is fitted to some initial existing data and then we have some freedom to choose which data-point, $\mathbf{x}_0$, to query next in order to obtain a label $y_0$.
-For example, it may be the case that we can choose which experiment to conduct next, where to drill for oil, which advert to run next etc...
+For example, it may be the case that we can choose which experiment to conduct next, where to drill for oil or which advertising campaign to run next.

 Given we have this choice, and that procuring a labelled data-point may be a costly procedure it would be nice if we had some rigorous way to decide which $\mathbf{x}_0$ to choose next and then use it to update the current posterior we have.